RogerMarsh/chesstab/chesstab/help/guide.rst

 Right mouse click displays a popup menu of actions if appropriate.

+'Shift F10' and 'Ctrl F10' display a popup menu of actions for the item with keyboard focus if appropriate.
+'Shift F10' posts the menu at top left corner of item.
+'Ctrl F10' posts the menu at pointer position, which may be over another item.

-Over a game or repertoire board right mouse click displays the next position unless variations are available, when a popup menu will appear.
+Over a game or repertoire board right mouse click displays the next position unless variations are available, when these are highlighted in the game score.

 Playing through a game